 Additionally, if you can prove that your employer was grossly negligent (described/explained above), then you may be able to sue your own employer.

 Finally, if there was a third party that was negligent and contributed to your injury, then you may be able to make a claim/file a lawsuit against the third party.
 For example, if a third party business entity/company (i.e., not your employer) came to your jobsite and did something to cause you injury and/or harm, then you may be able to bring a case/make a claim against the third party business entity/company.
-You can attempt to figure out the name of the third party business/company at the following site: http://www.sunbiz.org.Can I pursue a personal injury case/sue/file a lawsuit/make a claim even if I signed a waiver of liability form?
+You can attempt to figure out the name of the third party business/company in the Division of Corporations website.Can I pursue a personal injury case/sue/file a lawsuit/make a claim even if I signed a waiver of liability form?

 The answer to this depends.
 Generally, you can’t pursue a personal injury case if you signed a waiver of liability form promising that you wouldn’t sue or pursue a personal injury case.
 However, there may be exceptions to this.
 For example, if the defendant acted intentionally injuring you or if the defendant was grossly negligent (discussed above), then you may still be able to pursue a personal injury case in spite of the waiver form.What is sovereign immunity?

 Sovereign immunity refers to the immunity of a governmental entity from being sued.
 Although it used to be that governmental entities could not be sued at all, today they can be sued but enjoy the benefits of certain restrictions and limitations on plaintiffs’ rights to sue.
 For example, in the State of Florida, you must give a governmental entity six months-notice before suing/filing a lawsuit against the governmental entity.
 The restrictions and limitations mentioned above can be found in Florida Statute 768.28